How to – wall design tips from a pro

 Furnishing your own home in a style that makes you feel totally at ease takes quite a bit of organisation and time.
 The walls are often decorated right at the end when the furniture and accessories have already found their perfect spot.

 There are a few questions to clarify before you furnish a home.
 Would you like it to be rustic and cosy or would you prefer elegant and even opulent?
 Or do you prefer to mix the styles up?
-Also consider the size of the living space as this also plays a part – large rooms may be able to take darker colours but with small rooms you should use light shades.
+Also consider the size of the living space as this also plays a part – large rooms may be able to take darker colours, but with small rooms you should use light shades.
 These are just a few examples of what is important when designing a home.

 Ms Schmid, which experiences do you have with your customers when it comes to furnishing advice and design?

 A room extends from the floor over the walls to the ceiling.
-It involves more than the position of the sofa but also how the light falls, the acoustics, the mood and much more.
+It involves more than the position of the sofa but also how the light falls, the acoustics, the mood, and much more.
 In my experience, too little attention is often paid to the floor and wall design.
 It’s often the wall decoration that produces a depth effect and lends a personal touch.
-My experience shows that when you ask the customer what they most like about the finished design, they usually point to a personal picture or cherished collector’s item.
-These are the things that make the interior personal and unique.
+My experience shows that when you ask the customer what they like most about the finished design, they usually point to a personal picture or cherished collector’s item.
+These are the things that make the décor personal and unique.